 Look Good, Feel Good

 Though our study showed that a fair percentage of men and women didn’t think exercise affected attractiveness, when asked what kind of athlete or exerciser they’d prefer to date, they had stronger opinions.
 Men were most likely to be attracted to runners, and women appreciated someone devoted to mixed physical activities, and runners as a close second.
 The “runner’s high” isn’t just a figure of speech, it’s a chemical reaction involving endorphins and dopamine that happens when you hit a certain point in your workout.
-Turns out a runner’s high will also score you points on the dating scene.
+Whether you’re spending time running outdoors or training together on a running treadmill, like the NordicTrack 2450 by NordicTrack or Freemotion T22.9 Reflex by Freemotion, you’ll experience a runner’s high which can also score you points in the dating scene.

 Working Out Together